watalabo/WiPiCap/README.md

 # WiPiCap
 This project gives useful scripts and documents that help wireless sensing researchers who try to do experiments with Raspberry Pis.

-Sorry!! **All codes are currently not available**.
-But don't worry.
-We will back to you in a few weeks.

 ## How It Works
 WiPiCap enables your Rapsberry Pi to be into monitor mode, capture wireless packets and extract 802.11ac/ax Compressed Beamforming Report.